-In 2013, we returned \$51.2 million to stockholders through cash dividends declared by our Board of Directors, which also increased the quarterly cash dividend by 15% from \$0.10 to \$0.115 per share of common stock in October 2013.
+In 2014, we returned \$58.9 million to stockholders through cash dividends declared by our Board of Directors, which also increased the quarterly cash dividend by 13% from \$0.115 to \$0.13 per share of common stock in October 2014.
 Our Board of Directors intends to review the quarterly dividend during the fourth quarter of each year, with a long-term objective of increasing the amount of the dividend.
-In 2013, we did not complete any share repurchases, as we deployed excess free cash flow to reduce the increased amount of outstanding debt incurred in connection with the R360 acquisition completed in October 2012.
+In 2014, we also repurchased approximately 167,100 shares of common stock at a cost of \$7.3 million.
 We expect the amount of capital we return to stockholders through stock repurchases to vary depending on our financial condition and results of operations, capital structure, the amount of cash we deploy on acquisitions, the market price of our common stock, and overall market conditions.
 We cannot assure you as to the amounts or timing of future stock repurchases or dividends.
-We have the ability under our senior revolving credit facility, term loan facility, and Master Note Purchase Agreement to repurchase our common stock and pay dividends provided we maintain specified financial ratios.
+We have the ability under our credit agreement and master note purchase agreement to repurchase our common stock and pay dividends provided that we maintain specified financial ratios.